Tropical solution of discrete best approximation problems: Numerical Examples and Graphical Illustrations

-Finally, for $N=7$, we obtain the minimal error $\Delta_{\ast}<\varepsilon$ if $L=5$.
+The approximating function (see Figure~\ref{F-AMPRFN6L5}) is written as Finally, for $N=7$, we obtain the minimal error $\Delta_{\ast}<\varepsilon$ if $L=5$.
 We observe that in this case, the solution of the approximation problem leads to the exact solution with $\Delta_{\ast}=0$.
 The obtained vectors of exponents and coefficients are as follows:

 The approximating function is given by

 The solution is illustrated in Figure~\ref{F-AMPRFN7L5}.